-Our website may use the following third-party cookies:
+The cookies used on our website may include the following third-party cookies::

 Our website contains a plugin for the LinkedIn social networking service.
 The LinkedIn Plugin on our website is visible as the LinkedIn logo.
 This plugin directly connects you with our LinkedIn profile.
 In the process, LinkedIn may receive information that you have visited our website from your IP address.
 When you are visiting our website while being logged in on your LinkedIn profile, LinkedIn will record information about your visit.
 Even if you are not logged in, LinkedIn will be able to obtain information on your IP address.

 If you do not wish LinkedIn to receive information regarding your visits on our websites, we recommend logging out of your LinkedIn account before visiting our site.

 If the IP address anonymisation feature is on during the use of our website, and the User’s IP address is shortened by Google.
 This relates to the Member States of the European Union and other states listed in the Agreement on the European Economic Area.
 It is only in exceptional cases that the full IP address is only sent to Google’s server in the US and then shortened there.
 The IP address anonymisation function is active on our website.
 At the request of website operators, Google uses the collected information to analyse the use of the website, prepare reports on its use and provide other services connected with using the web.
 The IP address provided by the User’s browser under the Google Analytics program is not stored along with other Google data.